A Relational Program Logic with Data Abstraction and Dynamic Framing: Biprograms: syntax and relational reasoning

 \subsection{Relation formulas}

 Relation formulas are interpreted over a pair of states, meant to be at aligned points in two executions.
 What is important is to express not only conditions relating integers and other mathematical values, but also conditions relating structures between the two heaps.
-There are many ways to formalize such formulas and it is only in the treatment of the latter kind of condition that the design choices made here have significant impact on the later development.
+There are many ways to formalize such formulas; it is only in the treatment of heap relations that the design choices made here have significant impact on the later development.

-The relation formulas are defined in Fig.~\ref{fig:relFormulas}.
+The relation formulas are defined in Figure~\ref{fig:relFormulas}.
 Quantifiers range over allocated references; the relational form binds a variable on each side.
 The form $\leftF{P}$ (resp.\ $\rightF{P}$) says unary predicate $P$ holds in the left state (resp.\ right).
 Left and right embedded expressions are written $\leftex{F}$ and $\rightex{F}$ and have nothing to do with left-expressions $LE$.
-They may be used as arguments to atomic predicates in the ambient mathematical theories: $\leftex{F}$ (resp.\ $\rightex{F}$) evaluates $F$ in the left (resp.\ right) state.\footnote{Written $\langle 1\rangle F$ and $\langle 2\rangle F$ in works following~\citeN{Benton:popl04}.
-Our notations $\leftex{F}$ and $\leftF{P}$ are meant to point leftward. } The forms $\Agr\, LE$ and $F\eqbi F'$ are called \dt{agreement formulas}.
+They may be used as arguments to atomic predicates in the ambient mathematical theories: $\leftex{F}$ (resp.\ $\rightex{F}$) evaluates $F$ in the left (resp.\ right) state.\footnote{Written $\langle 1\rangle F$ and $\langle 2\rangle F$ in works following Benton~\cite{Benton:popl04}.
+Our notations $\leftex{F}$ and $\leftF{P}$ are meant to point leftward. }

+The forms $\Agr\, LE$ and $F\eqbi F'$ are called \dt{agreement formulas}.
 For $E$ and $E'$ of some reference type $K$, the form $E\eqbi E'$ (pronounced ``$E$ bi-equals $E'$'') says the value of $E$ in the left is the same as $E'$ on the right, modulo refperm in the case of reference values.
 Similarly with $G\eqbi G'$ for regions.
 The form $\Agr G\Img f$ says for each reference $o\in G$, with corresponding value $o'$ in the other state, the value of $o.f$ is the same as the value of $o'.f$, modulo refperm if the value is of reference type.
 For example, $\Agr r\Img rep\Img val$ means the $val$ fields agree, for all objects in the $rep$ field of all objects in $r$.

 The form $\Agr x$ is equivalent to $x\eqbi x$.
 But the form $\Agr G\Img f$ is not equivalent to $G\Img f\eqbi G\Img f$.
 The former means pointwise field agreement (modulo refperm) and the latter means equal values (modulo refperm), the two values being reference sets.